 Stephen Francis, Samir's workplace mentor, nominated him for the Scottish Apprenticeship Awards GA of the Year following his success in his work and studies.

 Samir is a role model for other apprentices within our business, having started as a Modern Apprentice.
 His drive, commitment and ambition to climb our industry growth path is an inspiration to others.
 His journey is certainly not over, but more importantly, he has achieved this with a fantastic balance of technical and personal qualities, remaining approachable and helpful to others at all times.

 Stephen Francis, Industrial Architect, Thales

 Samir has consistently impressed us year on year with his commitment to the business and his studies.
-Samir has achieved the Dean’s meritorious award for each year of his degree so far which is fantastic for him as individual, our apprentice programme in Glasgow and Thales UK.
+Samir has achieved the Dean's meritorious award for each year of his degree so far, which is fantastic for him as an individual, our apprentice programme in Glasgow and Thales UK.

 Emma Thursby, Apprentice & Industrial Training Manager, Thales